pingpongcat/Vulkan-CTS-lavapipe/README.md

 - The environment uses LavaPipe software renderer
 - Test results are stored in the mounted results directory
 - Each test run creates a new log file, overwriting any previous results for the same module
+- The validation error whitelist can be customized to ignore expected validation issues

 ## Cleaning Up